JohnnyJayJay/genius-twitter-bot/README.md

 Now you need to specify the name of the artist, preferably as they are called on genius.com, as the app will query the API using name.

+Setting `"double_check_artist"` to `true` ensures that only songs from the artist will be fetched.
+This was implemented because the genius API tends to throw in random songs from other artists when fetching the ones of a specific one in some cases.
+Most of the time, this should not happen, so you can set it to `false`.
+Though if it does, you know how to prevent it.

 ### Behaviour
 The rest of the config specifies how the app should behave, i.e. when to post, how to post and so on.
 These are the options available: